Individual Behavior Changes:

 Intervention Reach and Adoption

-- Health Education in the Classrooms: Classroom teachers use 30 lessons from Healthy Classrooms, Healthy SchoolsTM, Fit BitsTM, and Health Through LiteracyTM book sets to educate students on healthy eating and physical activity.
+- Health Education in the Classrooms: Classroom teachers use lessons from Healthy Schools, Healthy CommunitiesTM (previously known as Health Classrooms, Healthy Schools™), Fit BitsTM, and Health Through LiteracyTM book sets to educate students on healthy eating and physical activity.

-- Improved Physical Education to Students: The school’s PE teacher uses the EPEC CurriculumTM to educate students in grades K-5 on physical education and nutrition.
+- Improved Physical Education to Students: The school’s PE teacher uses the nutrition-enhanced EPEC CurriculumTM to educate students in grades K-5 on physical education, physical literacy and nutrition.

 - School-wide Physical Activity and Nutrition Announcements: Principals or other building leaders make daily morning announcements with physical activity and healthy eating tips.
-Schools produce monthly or bi-monthly newsletters and web page tips about healthy eating and physical activity.
-Note: these items are free and are provided online in the “Building Leadership Guide”.
+Schools use monthly or bi-monthly newsletters to share tips about healthy eating and physical activity.
+Note: these items are free and are provided online at https://michiganfitness.org/food/pe-nut

 - Parent Engagement: School health leaders integrate PE-Nut messages and education into school-wide education events, such as math nights, science fairs, etc., that include students, staff, parents and the community.